Maksydenko/Practices/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

 1. * Assume that we define x, y, and z to refer to int values.
-Write an expression that computes whether...
+Write an expression that computes whether:

-      * ...x is odd;
+      * x is odd;
-      * ...x is a multiple of 20 (e.g., 20, 40, 60, ...).
+      * x is a multiple of 20 (e.g., 20, 40, 60, ...).

     * Assume that zero is a positive number.
-Write an expression that computes whether...
+Write an expression that computes whether:

-      * ...x and y are both positive;
+      * x and y are both positive;
-      * ...x and y have the same sign (both are positive or both are negative);
+      * x and y have the same sign (both are positive or both are negative);
-      * ...x and y have different signs (one is positive and one is negative).
+      * x and y have different signs (one is positive and one is negative).

-   * Write an expression that computes whether...
+   * Write an expression that computes whether:

-     * ...all three names (x, y, and z) are bound to equal values;
+     * all three names (x, y, and z) are bound to equal values;
-     * ...all three names (x, y, and z) are bound to different values (none the same);
+     * all three names (x, y, and z) are bound to different values (none the same);
-     * ...two variables store the same value, but the third one is different.
+     * two variables store the same value, but the third one is different.

 2. * Assume that we specify two points in space by definint the x and y coordinate of each using x1, y1, x2, and y2 all which are float.
-Write an expression that computes...
+Write an expression that computes:

-     * ...the distance between these points;
+     * the distance between these points;
-     * ...the slope of the line from the first point to the second;
+     * the slope of the line from the first point to the second;
-     * ...whether both points lie on the same line from the origin;
+     * whether both points lie on the same line from the origin;
-     * ...whether the first point is above the second;
+     * whether the first point is above the second;
-     * ...what quadrant the first point lies in (1st, 2nd, 3rd, or 4th);
+     * what quadrant the first point lies in (1st, 2nd, 3rd, or 4th);
-     * ...whether the two points lie in the same quadrant.
+     * whether the two points lie in the same quadrant.
 </details>

 ---